elastisys/compliantkubernetes/docs/adr/0029-expose-jaeger-ui.md

 ## Considered Options

-- Expose Jaeger UI via Ingress in wc cluster and use Oauth2-proxy for request authentication.
+- Expose Jaeger UI via Ingress in Workload Cluster and use Oauth2-proxy for request authentication.
-- Do not expose Jaeger UI in wc cluster.
+- Do not expose Jaeger UI in Workload Cluster.
 - Expose Jaeger UI, but completely behind oauth2-proxy.
-Use config domain, groups, IP allowlisting and request logging for protecting it.
+Configure domain, groups, IP allowlisting and request logging for protecting it.
 - Expose Jaeger UI and auditing access via request logging in Oath2Proxy.

 ## Decision Outcome